pR0Ps/dir2feed/README.md

                         Entries over this many days old are dropped (default is no cutoff)
   --num-cutoff NUM_CUTOFF
-                        The maximum number of entries to generate (default 50) --output OUTPUT       The file to write the results to (defaults to stdout)
+                        The maximum number of entries to generate (default 50, 0 for no limit)
+  --output OUTPUT       The file to write the results to (defaults to stdout)
 ```